 Until your seeds sprout, sprinkle water over the surface of your garden whenever it looks dry.
 A spray bottle is great for this, or a watering can will work but remember to only add a small amount of water.

 Gardening vegetables is so rewarding and such a great thing to do with the kids.
 There’s something very primal about eating food you’ve grown with your very own hands.
-If you’ve been thinking about getting more healthy food into your life, you must check out the 30 Day Paleo Challenge we have going on right now!
-You’ll also get access to our private Facebook Group and get the support you need to drop the weight and feel way better.
-Get all the details here!
+If you’ve been thinking about getting more healthy food into your life, you must check out the Hot Melt 30 program – get all the details HERE!